Pammu10/Pammu10/README.md

-- 👋 Hi, I’m @Pammu10
+- 👋 Hi, I’m Pramodh
-- 👀 I’m interested in making code that is interesting
+- 👀 I’m interested in making code that is influential
-- 🌱 I’m currently learning dsa and javascript
+- 🌱 I’m currently learning dsa and webdev
 - 💞️ I’m looking to collaborate on literally anything as long as I learn
-- 📫 U can reach me on @gambutla on instagram
+- 📫 U can reach me at pramodh380@gmail.com

 <!---
 Pammu10/Pammu10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.